Paleo Thanksgiving Recipes (+ Including Full Dinner Menu)

 Casseroles aren’t the only worthy non-Turkey dish at the Thanksgiving table.
 Here are some more of our favorite side dishes to diversify the menu and keep things interesting!

 Here’s another mash recipe using an interesting blend of root veggies and apple.

 If you’re not opting for one of the green bean casseroles above, at least give the people their green beans one way or another!
 Melissa makes these delicious green beans with onion, garlic, sliced almond and an array of spices and flavors.
 Topped off with coconut milk, lime juice and cilantro, and I sense a Thanksgiving-meets-Asian-fusion theme going on here!
 (Photo credit: David Humphreys.
-Permission to reprint from Melissa of The Clothes Make the Girl.)
+Permission to reprint from Melissa of Well Fed.)